Easy recipe for apple-pear jam with green cardamom. The warm but citrusy aroma of cardamon goes very well with pears and apples. Great for pancakes!

-- Transfer apple-pear mix to a large pot.
-Wrap the cardamom pods in cheese cloth (an old dish towel works too), tie up and make a little bag.
-Take your rolling pin or heavy pan and beat the heck out of the cardamom bag until they are well crushed.
-Or use a tea ball and crush the pods in advance.
+- Wrap the cardamom pods in cheese cloth (clean dish towel works too), bring the ends of the cloth together, and tie securely with kitchen twine or string.
+Take your rolling pin or heavy pan and beat the heck out of the cardamom pods until they are well crushed.
+You can also use a tea ball for the crushed cardamom pods.

-- Add cardamom and cinnamon stick to the pot with the apple-pear mix and bring to boil over high heat.
+- Add cardamom bag and cinnamon stick to the apple-pear mix in the saucepan and bring to a boil over medium-high heat.
 Continue cooking for 15 minutes and stir from time to time.

-- Remove the pot from the heat and fish out the cinnamon and the cardamom.
-Puree the jam with an Immersion Blender until desired consistency.
+- Remove the saucepan from the heat and fish out the cinnamon stick and remove the cardamom bag (or tea ball).
+Puree the jam with an immersion blender until desired consistency.

-- Bring to boil over medium-low heat for 5 minutes, stir well.
+- Bring to a boil over medium-low heat for 10 minutes, stir well.
 Test if jam is thick enough by dropping some jam on a cold saucer.
 If not continue cooking and test again.

-- Fill the jam into prepared clean jars.
+- Fill the jam into prepared sterilized jars.
 Let cool and store in your refrigerator for up to 3 months.